bastien34/mastering_cookiecutter_OOo_extension/README.md

 │   └── README.md
 ```

 You can test the created extension generated in `extension/`.
-It will contain option
+It contains options
-dialog for options defined in the generator, menubar and toolbar.
+dialog for options you defined in `extension_generator.odt`, menubar and toolbar.

-Start coding in the src/ directory.
-Your python code should be located in
+Start coding in the `src/` directory.
+Your python code should be located at
- `src/python/you_extension.py`.
+ `src/python/` in the module `your_extension.py`.

 # How to compile my extension?